Skip to Main Content

 This is a repository for demographic and other quantitative social scientific surveys about Jews in the United States, Canada, and the world.
 It archives the National Jewish Population Surveys as well as a number of community surveys, and includes American Jewish Yearbook back to 1899.

-World Values Surveys Series
+World Values Surveys Series This link opens in a new window

 The series is designed to enable a crossnational comparison of values and norms on a wide variety of topics and to monitor changes in values and attitudes across the globe.
 A variety of questions on religion and morality were included.
 Data is currently available for 1981-1984, 1990-1993, 1995-1997, and 1999-2002.